BubDZombie/interview/README.md

 Assignment
 ==========

-Make the tests in test_linked_list.py pass.
+Add push(self, object) and pop(self) methods to the LinkedList class in linked_list.py, such that the tests in test_linked_list.py pass.